Views:

 Ill health

-If you’re taking Tier 2 ill health pension benefits, you may be affected by Annual Allowance.
+If you’re taking Tier 2 ill health pension benefits, you may be affected by AA.

-This is because the NHS benefits you’re about to receive will have been increased.
+This is because the NHS benefits you’ll receive will be increased.

-You may also be affected if you’re taking Tier 1 ill health pension benefits and you were paying for Added Years or AP by regular instalments.
+You may also be affected if you’re taking Tier 1 ill health pension benefits and you were paying for AY or AP by regular instalments.
 This is because you’ll receive the full amounts you were purchasing.

-When we’re authorising your Tier 2 ill health retirement benefits we’ll check if your pension growth is more than the Annual Allowance.
-If they are, we’ll send you an Annual Allowance pension saving statement before your benefits are authorised.
+When we’re authorising your Tier 2 ill health retirement benefits we’ll check if your pension growth is more than the AA.
+If it is, we’ll send you a pension savings statement before your benefits are authorised.

-You may be exempt from an Annual Allowance charge if you meet HM Revenue and Customs (HMRC)'s Severe Ill Health Condition (SIHC) test.
-Our medical advisers will check for this test at the same time as assessing you for Tier 2 and will tell you and us if you meet this test or not.
+You may be exempt from an AA charge if you meet HMRC Severe Ill Health Condition (SIHC) test.
+Our medical advisers will check for this test at the same time as assessing you for Tier 2 and will tell you and us if you meet this test.

-If you have a Pension Debit or Credit, it’s not included for Annual Allowance purposes in the tax year.
+If you have a pension debit or credit, it’s not included for AA purposes in the tax year.